stephenotis/ctrlx_ignition_edge_snap/README.md

 5. Execute the build snap script for the version you would like built (amd64 or arm64)

 NOTE:
 Assumes app build environment is setup for developing snaps for ctrlX Automation apps.
 Must have Snapcraft installed.
+You can check the [CtrlX Automation SDK help file](https://boschrexroth.github.io/ctrlx-automation-sdk/latest/) for more information on this.